gui1117/ruga/GDD.md

 - smoker
 - tank

-more special must be added by the community latter
+more special may be added by the community latter

 AI director: for spawning weapon, ennemy ... and even maze ?